-(b) For the purposes of this clause, a shiftworker is an employee who is not a day worker as defined in clause 22 (a) Span of Hours
+(b) For the purposes of this clause, a shiftworker is an employee who is not a day worker as defined in clause 23 (a) Span of Hours

-33.2.
+34.2.
 Taking of leave

-(a) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months.

-(b) The employer shall give each employee where practicable; three months' notice of the date upon which he or she shall enter upon leave and, in any event, such notice shall not be less than one month.
+- (a) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months. - (b) The employer shall give each employee where practicable; three months' notice of the date upon which he or she shall enter upon leave and, in any event, such notice shall not be less than one month. - (c) An employee may request up to five (5) single annual leave days per annum.
+A request for a single annual leave day needs to be submitted as soon as practicable prior to the intended leave date.
+All efforts will be made to approve the leave however the employer retains the discretion to negotiate leave dates to meet the operational needs of the business.

-33.3.
+34.3.
 Payment for annual leave